fastify/fastify/docs/Server.md

 ```

 Internally Fastify uses the API of Node core http server, so if you are using a custom server you must be sure to have the same API exposed.
 If not, you can enhance the server instance inside the `serverFactory` function before the `return` statement.<br/>
-*Note that we have also added `modifyCoreObjects: false` because in some serverless environments such as Google Cloud Functions, some Node.js core properties are not writable.*

 <a name="factory-case-sensitive"></a>
 ### `caseSensitive`